I’m J.R. on the page or Jess in real life, and I am a writer and writing/creativity coach.

 Born in Kuala Lumpur, Malaysia, I have lived in London, New York, and New Orleans.
 Movement, place, otherness, and unending diaspora are themes that obsess me and my work.

+If you are an editor looking for a writer to cover international book and culture stories, contact me.
+I can't wait to talk ideas!
+Here are samples of my work.
 If you are a publicist with a great writer, ARC/galley, or story idea to pitch, I'd love to hear from you.

 If you are a writer, who needs help getting started with your book or finishing your book (fiction, non-fiction, and memoir), email me for a complimentary chat and to see how we get you to the page and published.

 I am a creativity and writing midwife to my clients.
 As a graduate of the impossible-to-get-into Book Seminar taught by Sam Friedman at Columbia Journalism School, I am especially strong at helping with non-fiction book proposals.